 If you live near Sacramento make sure to visit the ranch.
 I hope wherever you live there is a farmer selling his delicious corn.

 Blue Lake green beans from the farmer's market are used for Barbequed Green Beans.
 These beans are tender and braised in a tangy barbecue sauce with ham and onions.
 A delicious twist on regular green beans.

 If you love pickles look for pickling cucumbers at the farmer's market to make these Bread and Butter Pickles.
 They are sweet, tangy, crunchy, and delicious.
 If you haven't made pickles give this recipe a try, it is very easy.

 Do you need a grill?
 You might want to check this one out.
 I have always had pretty basic grills and they did ok but never got really hot.
-I will be honest we splurged on this Weber Grill and I am amazed at the difference on how hot it gets and how well it cooks any food I put on it.
-When we cook pizza we like it to put a pizza stone on the grill to get that brick over flavor, that requires a hot grill, and to my delight, this Weber gets to 500 degrees.
+I will be honest we splurged on this Weber Grill and I am amazed at the difference in how hot it gets and how well it cooks any food I put on it.
+When we cook pizza we like to put a pizza stone on the grill to get that brick oven flavor, that requires a hot grill, and to my delight, this Weber gets to 500 degrees.